 Shhhh…don’t say it out loud!
 Write a secret coded letter for someone to decode (or try to decode).
 Use these 5 secret code examples as inspiration for your next secretive adventure.

 1. Reversed Words Letter Code

 This is a simple code to solve – just read the words backwards!
 Even though it seems simple once you know the secret, it can be a hard one to figure out when you don’t.

-Write out the letters from A to M then write the letters from N to Z directly below them.
+Write out the alphabet letters from A to M then write the letters from N to Z directly below them.
 Simply exchange the top letters for the bottom letters and vice versa.

-Write the message in a rectangular block, one row at a time (we used 5 letters in each row).
-Then writes down the letters as they appear in the columns.
+Write the message in a rectangular block, one row at a time – we used 5 letters in each row (alphabet letters in order A-E).